 1. Search for investors who invested in similar companies

 Investors like investing in what they are familiar with.
-Do some due diligence and find investors who invested in a similar company as yours in the past.
-Let’s say you own a FinTech startup in Germany.
-Conduct a thorough online research and find investors who have invested in similar successful FinTech companies in your area in the past.
+Do some searching and find investors who invested in a similar company as yours in the past.
+Let’s say you run a FinTech startup in Germany.
+Conduct thorough online research and find investors who have invested in similar successful FinTech companies in your area in the past.
 Reach out to them and share your business proposition.
-Chances are they might be interested to invest again if they invested in a similar company before and it went well.
+Chances are they might be interested in investing again if they invested in a similar company before, and it went well.

 2. Search for founders who have recently exited a similar company

-Successful founders are often looking to close the loop and invest in exciting new startups.
-Finding them also requires thorough due diligence.
+Successful founders often look to close the loop and invest in exciting new startups.
+Finding them also requires thorough searching.
 Try to find founders who have recently exited a company similar to yours.
 Let’s say you have a MedTech company.
-Look for MedTech founders who sold their company in the previous year or so and get in touch with them.
+Look for MedTech founders who sold their company in the previous year or so and contact them.
 Maybe they’re willing to share their list of business angels.
-And even if they won’t recommend their own investors, they could definitely recommend someone they crossed paths with but he/she didn’t end up investing in their startup.
-Try not to contact them in the first couple of months after their exit as it’s likely they will still be too busy to respond to you.
+And even if they don’t recommend their own investors, they could definitely recommend someone they crossed paths with, but he/she didn’t end up investing in their startup.
+Try not to contact them in the first couple of months after their exit, as it’s likely they will still be too busy to respond to you.

 3. Make sure to attend networking events

 Do you attend online/offline startup networking events regularly?
-Investors are often also looking for great startups and participating in events can be a good way to build your network of investors.
+Investors are often also looking for great startups, and participating in events can be a good way to build your network of investors.
+Pitch nights, demo days, and public events of that type are worth going to, even if you are just there for the networking drinks.
 Besides the events you can find at startup accelerators or co-working spaces, make sure to join Leapfunder’s signature Round Table Session online event.
-It takes place twice a month and it’s all about connecting the right investors to the right startups.
-Startups can pick the minds of experts, and build their network.
-Investors can gain direct access to the market.
+Those are all about connecting the right investors to the right startups.

 If you go on LinkedIn or search on Google, you’ll find a lot of people calling themselves angel investors.
-In some cases, the people who call themselves angels online can be consultants or not active angels at all.
-Often, real business angels like to keep a low profile and don’t identify themselves as angels.
-You can still find them though: look for people who are on the board of advice of similar companies to yours.
-Looking for advisors rather than angels will lead you to real angels.
+In some cases, the people who call themselves angels online are barely active angels at all.
+Often, business angels like to keep a low profile.
+You can still find them, though.
+Look for people who are in non-executive roles with their companies.
+Look for people who might be on the advisory board of similar companies to yours, for example.
+There are a lot of little signs that someone has become financially independent but is still actively interested in being a player in your space.

 Keep in mind that good startups always attract good angels.
 Don’t feel like you have to chase someone.
 However, make an effort to clearly communicate that your business is doing well because that attracts angels.
 The next step for you as a startup founder is to learn how to properly talk to investors.
 You can learn that by joining our online Investor Readiness Session and by reading the next articles in our Startup Survival Guide blog series.